George Douglas (priest)

-Douglas was born in 1889.
+Douglas was born on 31 May 1888.
 He was educated at the University of Edinburgh and ordained in 1914.

 He began his ordained ministry with a curacy at St Paul's Cathedral, Dundee, after which he was a chaplain to the British Armed Forces.
 After the war he became the priest in charge of St Andrew's and St George's Rosyth and then the rector of St John the Baptist's Dundee.
 He became Provost of the Cathedral of the Isles in 1949 and then, concurrently, Dean of Argyll and The Isles - posts he held until his death on 7 January 1973.

-He is buried in the churchyard of the Cathedral of the Isles.